-The industrial monitoring program provides the City of Airdrie a way to monitor, track and document effects of industry on city infrastructure and the environment.
-Data collected will help City of Airdrie staff understand what course of action can be taken to improve wastewater treatment, infrastructure, and environmental protection practices.
+The industrial monitoring program provides the City of Airdrie a way to monitor, track and document effects of industry on City infrastructure and the environment.

 All monitoring is done in order to ensure the wastewater being released meets the requirements of the Sewer Bylaw.

 A grease trap or interceptor is a necessary and important part of your kitchen.
 It prevents fats, oils and grease (FOG) from entering the wastewater system.
 FOG can have a negative impact on the environment, and City of Airdrie wastewater systems if not properly disposed of.
 If you have a grease interceptor installed in your kitchen, you have already taken the first step in preventing problems associated with FOG.
 However, in order for the grease interceptor to work properly, it must be adequately maintained, and kept in clean, good working order.

 The City of Airdrie Sewer Bylaw requires the owner or occupier of an industrial or commercial establishment to keep the grease interceptor in good working condition at all times.
 It also requires the establishment to keep service records for up to two years, so they may be presented during time of inspection.
 Failing to install or maintain the interceptor may result in fines and/or surcharges.

 Click the links for the City of Airdrie:

 A grit trap/interceptor or sump is an essential component for commercial car wash facilities.
 These components separate grit, sand and oil from effluent before it enters the City of Airdrie infrastructure.
 Grit, sand and oil can have a negative effect on the infrastructure, causing blockages and backups as well as damage to the surrounding environment.